Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: Distance-Focusing Property

 \subsubsection{For antenna spacing}

 Focusing the antenna spacing $d$, we can transform the constraint \eqref{SA_C2_eq1} as

-It indicates that, given the number of the antennas $N$ and the distance $L$, the concentration of the main lobe along the $z$-axis near the focused point will not be observed in XL-MIMO systems with sparse UPAs until $d$ exceeds a certain threshold given by \eqref{SA_section3_B_eq3_1}.
+It indicates that, given the number of the antennas $M,N$ and the focal distance $r_0$, the concentration of the main lobe along the $r$-axis near the focused point will not be observed in XL-MIMO systems with sparse UPAs until $d$ exceeds a certain threshold given by \eqref{SA_section3_B_eq3_1}.

-This can be explained by \eqref{SA_App_B_eq7} and \eqref{SA_App_B_eq8} in Appendix~\ref{app_B}.
-A small value of $d$ results in a correspondingly small value of $A$ in \eqref{SA_App_B_eq8}, where $A$ is the factor governing the signal phase variation with respect to $\bar{L}$.
-As a result, the phase variation induced by changes in $\bar{L}$ causes minimal fluctuations in $\rho_2$ of \eqref{SA_App_B_eq7}.
-This leads to the dominance of the path loss factor $\frac{P}{\left( 4\pi \left( L+\bar{L} \right) \right) ^2}$ in $P_2$ of \eqref{SA_T2eq1}, preventing the signal energy from being concentrated at the focused point $\mathbf{r}_0$ along the $z$-axis.
+This can be explained by \eqref{app_Pd_expansion} in Appendix~\ref{app_distance}.
+A small value of $d$ results in a correspondingly small variation of the signal phase with respect to distance $r$.
+As a result, the phase variation induced by changes in $r$ causes minimal fluctuations in $\rho _{\mathrm{d}}$.
+This leads to the dominance of the path loss factor $\frac{P}{\left( 4\pi \left( r_0+r_e \right) \right) ^2}$ in $P_{\mathrm{d}}$ of \eqref{Theorem_distance_Pd_approx}, preventing the signal energy from being concentrated at the focused point $\mathbf{r}_0$ along the $r$-axis.

-On the other hand, when the antenna spacing $d$ exceeds the constraint \eqref{SA_section3_B_eq3_1}, it is readily observed from \eqref{SA_section3_B_eq3} and \eqref{SA_C2_eq2} that the length of the main lobe decreases as $d$ increases.
+On the other hand, when the antenna spacing $d$ exceeds the constraint \eqref{SA_section3_B_eq3_1}, it is readily observed from \eqref{SA_C2_eq2} that the length of the main lobe decreases as $d$ increases, thereby the distance focusing ability being improved.